-Based on content analysis we found that customers construct their judgements on consulting service quality through 5 main attributes: (1) deliverables, (2) consultants, (3) client adaption, (4) consulting process, (5) communication.
-A 5-element but four-pronged model has been defined and communication as a fifth attribute was placed in the center of the model as the other four attributes are connected through this attribute and communication is in a close relation with the other four attributes as well.
+Based on content analysis customers construct their judgements on consulting service quality through 5 main aspects: (1) deliverables, (2) consultants, (3) client adaption, (4) consulting process, (5) communication.
+A 5-element but four-pronged model has been defined and communication as a fifth aspect was placed in the center of the model as the other four attributes are connected through this aspect and communication is in a close relation with the other four aspects as well.
 From this 5-element structure four, relatively separable quality dimensions emerged: (1) Expertise, (2) Relations, (3) Involvement, and (4) Performance (ERIP model, Varga-Toldi and Veres 2021), as demonstrated in Figure 3.
 Dimensions are not distinct, they all had a connection with each other as overlapping sections show; however, these four dimensions effectively illustrates how customers construct their quality judgments.

-Figure 3: Perceived attributes (A1-A5) of quality dimensions (D1-D4) in management consulting projects - The ERIP model
+Figure 3: Perceived quality dimensions (D1-D4) of management consulting projects - The ERIP model